High-order expansion around BCS theory

+{\bl To probe the nature of this polarized superconducting state, we repeat the computation of the magnetization for different values of $h$ at fixed $T$, and fit our data with the expression $m(h,T) \simeq n_{\rm qp}(T)\,{\rm sinh}(\beta h)$ which holds for the usual effective low-energy theory of fermionic superfluids in terms of {\mage ``unpaired fermion''} quasi-particle excitations.
+As seen in Fig.~\ref{fig:m_vs_h}, the agreement is very good, except at the largest~$h$, where interactions between quasiparticles might become significant.
+The fit yields {\ora $n_{\rm qp}(T) = 0.007(8)$} for the density of quasiparticles at ${h=0}$, which is bounded from above by $2\,e^{-\beta E_g}$, hence a bound on the gap {\ora $E_g < 1.1$.}

+Finally, we {\mage address} the large-order behavior of the expansion in the superconducting phase.
+We observe that $H_\xi$ contains a symmetry-breaking field that vanishes linearly for $\xi\to1$.
+This implies that $\Or(\xi)$ contains a singularity $\propto \sqrt{1-\xi}$ for $\xi\to1$~\cite{PataPokro, *BrezinWallace}.
+Taylor expanding the square root gives the large-order behavior $\Or_N \propto 1/N^{3/2}$ and $P_N \propto 1/N^{5/2}$.
+Hence the coefficients do not decay exponentially, as one may have naively expected, but only like a power law.
+Still, the decay is sufficiently fast for the series to be convergent.
+To estimate the effect of the sub-exponential decay of the coefficients on our infinite-order extrapolations for the pressure, we supplemented the Pad\'e results with Dlog-Pad\'e and power-law extrapolations, and we increased the final error bars to include all obtained results.
+The resulting error bars are still remarkably small.
+In this sense, 12 loops are sufficient for accurate extrapolation.

+In conclusion, connected diagrammatic expansions enable efficient, unbiased computations inside superconducting phases of strongly correlated fermions.
+Computations can be extended into metastable regimes, which allows one to locate first order transitions.
+Accurate results can be obtained even when they strongly differ from BCS mean-field predictions.

-{\it Outlook.} BCS mean-field theory predicts~\cite{TormaFFLO_NJP,*TormaFFLO_3D_PRL,*TrivediFFLO,*ZhangFFLO_MF_3D} that in a large part of the phase diagram, the true equilibrium state is an exotic FFLO~\cite{FFLO} phase.
-This open question can be tackled with the present approach by making $\Delta_0$ space dependent.
-Stronger couplings can be accessed using renormalized expansions, following~\cite{RossiRDet,SimkovicLadderCDet}.
-This would allow to look for the breached-pair gapless superconducting phase~\cite{DaoPolarSF} and to extend the continuous-space approach of~\cite{VanHouckeEOS, *RossiEOS, *RossiContact} to superfluid phases.
+The applicability of the approach goes far beyond the present proof of principle.
+FFLO phases~\cite{FFLO}, which BCS mean-field theory to predicts to be the true equilibrium state in a large part of the phase diagram~\cite{TormaFFLO_NJP,*TormaFFLO_3D_PRL,*TrivediFFLO,*ZhangFFLO_MF_3D}, can be accessed by making $\Delta_0$ space dependent.} Stronger couplings {\bl may be accessible by} using renormalized expansions, following~\cite{RossiRDet, *SimkovicSuscept_k,SimkovicLadderCDet}; this would allow one to look for the breached-pair gapless superconducting phase~\cite{DaoPolarSF} and to extend the continuous-space approach of~\cite{VanHouckeEOS, *RossiEOS, *RossiContact} to superfluid phases.
 For the repulsive Hubbard model, the $d$-wave superconducting phase is accessible by expanding around a momentum-dependent $\Delta_0$, as was done to second order in~\cite{metzner_perturb}.
-Another natural extension would be to go beyond the third-order expansion for open-shell nuclei~\cite{Duguet_Bogo_MPBT}.
+Another natural extension would be to go beyond third-order expansions for open-shell nuclei~\cite{Duguet_Bogo_MPBT} or neutron matter~\cite{UrbanNeutron_o3}.